2023 Conference: Pathways to Environmental Justice | Friday, Oct. 27

 About Global Problems, Global Solutions

 Global Problems, Global Solutions is a free, annual conference.
 La Roche leads and co-sponsors the conference with local colleges, universities and nonprofits known for their global activism.
-The conference discusses progress, plans and initiatives related to the U.N.
-Millennium Development Goals which seek to:

 Dedicated to promoting justice and peace in a constantly changing global society, La Roche supports the U.N. in working to make these goals a reality in Pittsburgh and throughout the global marketplace.

 - Barry Kerzin, M.D., a personal physician of the Dalai Lama, the founder and president of the Altruism in Medicine Institute and the founder and chairman of the Human Values Institute in Japan

 - Jim Withers, M.D., medical director and founder of Operation Safety Net and the Street Medicine Institute